Skip to Main Content

 An annual event celebrating the freedom to read!

-Held during the first week of October, it spotlights current and historical attempts to censor books in libraries and schools.
+Banned Books Week spotlights current and historical attempts to censor books in libraries and schools.

 It brings together the entire book community in shared support of the freedom to seek and to express ideas, even those some consider unorthodox or unpopular.